eweiss17/twitter-clone/README.md

 Current npm modules - Materialize, JQuery

-I will be committing the node_modules, as they are going to be required in previewing the site.
+I will be committing the node_modules, as they are going to be required in previewing the site. [ilyascommand is testing github...]

 https://htmlpreview.github.io/?https://github.com/eweiss17/twitter-clone/blob/master/index.html